 - folic acid or vitamin supplements that contain folic acid (or folate) – this is because your doctor may prescribe folic acid to take with your methotrexate

-These are not all the medicines that may interact with methotrexate.
+These are not all the medicines that may affect methotrexate.

 Mixing methotrexate with herbal remedies and supplements